 My Dad, who lives in the US (Ohio), has recovered from COVID-19 (CV), but had a severe case, was hospitalized, required oxygen, and was touch-and-go for a couple days, so I went into scramble mode to return to the US quickly, if necessary.
 It is a four day trip, at best, from Cavango to Ohio, so no reunion happens “quickly” from here.
 In Ohio, consent was given for assisted ventilation, preparations for the same were begun, and he received various, approved, in-hospital treatments for CV.
 Within a day he was improving and the next morning he was on his way to recovery!
 Crazy remarkable.
 I’m grateful for his treatment and for all the effort that went into its development, production and administration.

 Multiple times daily I consciously marvel at the advances of medicine and the global contributions of so many people who have brought us to a place of overcoming so much illness and disease.
 I live in a place where hapless “treatments” for illness are the same as they were 2000 years ago, consisting of “all-natural” roots, leaves, bones, rituals, sticks, dirt, urine, etc and I see, first hand, how vulnerable we are to the vast and powerful world of unseen microbes when we are without knowledge and tools to prevent and combat disease.
 We take it for granted.
-Until the 1900s, life expectancy historically hovered around 40 years (!) and is now double that in much of the world today, while in Cavango it remains in the early 50’s.
+Until the 1900s, life expectancy historically hovered around 40 years (!) and is now double that in much of the world while, in Cavango, it remains in the early 50’s.

-One reason I so value the practice of medicine is that, for 30+ years, I have daily witnessed the fruit of so many man-hours of wide-ranging research and development, demonstrated in the recovery and survival of thousands of people who would have died without.
+One reason I so value the practice of medicine is that, for 30+ years, I have daily witnessed the fruit of so many man-hours of wide-ranging research and development, over centuries, demonstrated in the recovery and survival of thousands of people who would have died without.
 Another reason is personal.

 Betsy and I contracted CV a couple months ago and it triggered my already somewhat sensitive asthma to a point of needing medication to breathe.
 Prednisone is of a class of highly effective anti-inflammatory medications called corticosteroids (same class as Dexamethasone, commonly seen in the news re treatment of CV) which blunts the body’s immune response to a foreign “invader”.
 Asthma is often the result of an “overreaction” of the body’s crazy-remarkable immune system and blunting this response is a way to minimize the resulting lung inflammation.
 I normally need prednisone about twice yearly to overcome an asthmatic “exacerbation” and would have died years ago had I not had access to the same.